pjanosky/covey-town-dance-area/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

-Sign into your spotify account in the browswer where you are running Covey.Town.
-This will enable the embeded music player in the dance area.
+Sign into your spotify account in the browser where you are running Covey.Town at [open.spotify.com](https://open.spotify.com/).
+This will enable the full functionality of the embedded music player in the dance area.